madhuvarshinina/ml-assessment-madhuvarshini-na/part_b/business_analysis.md

 ### (b)
-Feature importance can help explain why different promotions are recommended for the same store at different times.
+Feature Importance can help explain why different promotions are recommended for the same store at different time frames.

 For example:
  Seasonal features such as month or festival indicators may influence promotion effectiveness
- Location-based features may affect customer behaviour
+ Location based features may affect customer behaviour

 This can be communicated to the marketing team using feature importance charts and simple explanations linking key factors to model decisions.